shopware/frontends/apps/docs/src/why-shopware-frontends.md

 head:
   - - meta
     - name: og:title
-      content: Why Shopware Frontends
+      content: Why Shopware Composable Frontends
   - - meta
     - name: og:description
-      content: "Shopware Frontends is a framework for building custom, cloud-native Shopware Storefronts."
+      content: "Shopware Composable Frontends is a framework for building custom, cloud-native Shopware Storefronts."
 nav:
   hidden: true
 ---

-# Why Shopware Frontends
+# Why Shopware Composable Frontends?

-Shopware **Frontends** is a framework for building custom, cloud-native Shopware Storefronts.
+Shopware Composable **Frontends** is a framework for building custom, cloud-native Shopware Storefronts.

 We observe, that a theme-based approach to customize a Shopware storefront can be limiting.
 With more customizations, it becomes increasingly hard to maintain and keep in sync with the growing matrix of dependencies like the Shopware Core, the theme, plugins and custom extensions.

 In those cases, a headless approach can be less complex and more agile and scalable.
 It turns the dependency hierarchy inside out, by decoupling the frontend from the backend.
-Shopware Frontends implements that approach with an open architecture which favors flexibilty and scalability over feature-completeness and configurability.
+Shopware Composable Frontends implements that approach with an open architecture which favors flexibilty and scalability over feature-completeness and configurability.

 ➡ [Also see its limitations](#limitations)

 ## Key Aspects

-Below are some key aspects explanining why Shopware Frontends could be a good fit for your project.
+Below are some key aspects explanining why Shopware Composable Frontends could be a good fit for your project.

 ### Shopware native